 Distance: 30 miles north.

-Where to Stay: With its gray pitched roof, wrought-iron detail, and 3,500 acres (with 75 acres of vineyards), the Inn at Château Élan looks like a 16th-century country estate in France; all 346 guest rooms have country-French furnishings and oversize garden tubs.
-The inn features a winery, spa, tennis courts, four golf courses, and a new Rock Climbing and Challenge Tower, and it has added new cooking classes in a 1,600-square-foot teaching kitchen with high-end Viking stoves.
+Where to Stay: With its gray pitched roof, wrought-iron detail, and 3,500 acres (with 75 acres of vineyards), the Château Élan Inn looks like a 16th-century country estate in France; most of the 329 guest rooms have a French estate décor and include oversize garden tubs.
+The inn features an award-winning winery, spa, tennis courts, golf courses, an equestrian show center, and cooking classes offered in a 1,600-square-foot teaching kitchen with high-end Viking stoves.

 Room to Book: One of the tranquil, romantic spa suites, with the choice of a couples' waterfall shower or a pedestal tub.

 Price: Doubles from $199.

 What to Do: Attend a Sunday cooking demonstration by the Château's chefs.
 Or put on your own toque and take a class; learn to make panko-crusted pork with gingered soy sauce, for example, topped off with Asian raw coconut pudding with gula melaka syrup.